Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Discussion

 In contrast, \cid{WA3P} begins with a more streamlined upstream profile, resulting in lower pressure forces driving the peripheral expansion.
+This streamlined profile keeps the form-drag coefficient low, and since its frontal area stays nearly constant until $t^*\approx 0.5$, the steady fall of $C_{D,\mathrm{form}}$ over this interval reflects a genuine streamlining of the flow around the drop (figure \ref{fig:waterair-Cdform_t}).
+The viscous fraction also remains comparatively high, near $0.02$ (figure \ref{fig:waterair-viscfrac_t}).
 Furthermore, the internal flow associated with the imposed surface oscillation initially opposes the aerodynamically driven deformation.
 As a result, $\Kosc$ grows slower than the spherical case and maintains a lower value for most of $t^* < \Tf$.
 However, due to its short modal oscillation period, the drop transitions to the $0$ configuration by $t^* \approx 0.7$, just past the forcing timescale $\Tf$.
 At this stage, the drop exposes a larger frontal area to the flow while simultaneously possessing an internal velocity field that has become compatible with the external forcing.
+The form-drag coefficient rises sharply in response, in step with the recovery of the acceleration of \cid{WA3P} (figure \ref{fig:waterair-aero}).
 This physical configuration facilitates the transfer of external aerodynamic work into internal oscillatory kinetic energy, allowing $\Kosc$ to continue growing, albeit slowly, past $t^* \approx 0.7$.
 A high $\Kosc$ is thus sustained over a longer period, resulting in a broader, plateau-like kinetic energy profile rather than the singular, high-amplitude peak observed for \cid{WA20} and \cid{WA30}.
 This \textit{delayed constructive superposition} allows the $\pi$ phase to recover from its initial disadvantage and achieve sufficient deformation to trigger fragmentation.
+The imposed mode is not erased by the violent deformation either.
+As shown in the internal-velocity fields (figure \ref{fig:waterair-uin_comp}), the two phases carry lobes on opposite poles at $t^*\approx 1$, a clear signature of the initial $(3,0)$ oscillation surviving the deformation.

 The $(4,0)$ mode possesses a much shorter quarter-period ($\Tfour/4 \approx 0.23$), allowing the drop to undergo a full transition to the opposite extreme and reach the next equilibrium state within the forcing timescale $\Tf$. \cid{WA40} is initially more aerodynamic due to its axial lobes, reducing the pressure forces driving deformation.
 While the internal flow from the $0$ to $\pi$ transition is directed from the poles to the periphery (constructive), the coupling is short-lived.
 This is observed quantitatively in the first $\Kosc$ peak at $t^* \approx 0.4$ (between $\Tfour/4$ and $\Tf$).
 The magnitude of this peak is relatively small because the modal oscillation begins its restorative phase early (at $\Tfour/4$), leading to destructive superposition within the first forcing period.
 However, at $t^* \approx \Tfour/2$, the drop achieves a shape influenced by the $\pi$ state, which experiences significantly larger aerodynamic drag.
 Consequently, when the drop reaches its next equilibrium state during the third quarter-period ($t^* \approx 3\Tfour/4$), the additional aerodynamic energy results in a much larger second $\Kosc$ peak as the oscillation accelerates back towards the $0$ phase.